Prologue

 “This road goes westward to the Wood and beyond the Fort to Rutne proper,” said Borrid, pointing first in the direction the soldier was headed, then in the direction from which she had come.
 Borrid always spoke with a sort of dogged precision, as if his words were the strikes of a hammer on a miniature anvil in his throat.

-“You can be obtuse if you’d like,” retorted the soldier, still completing the process of catching her breath.
-Her face went through a sequence of cryptic expressions before landing on an apologetic smile.
+“You can be obtuse if you’d like,” retorted the soldier, still attempting to catch her breath.
+Her face went through a sequence of fleeting expressions before landing on an apologetic smile.
 “Of course I came that way.”
-She straightened up, glancing quickly over the covered workshop with its bare shelves and empty hooks.
+She straightened up, glancing over the covered workshop with its bare shelves and empty hooks.

-“You’re a blacksmith?” she inquired, and pointed hastily to her chest.
+“You’re a blacksmith?” she inquired, and pointed hastily to her torso.
 “Can you melt down this chain shirt?”

 This time it was Borrid’s turn to glower.
-“Bad luck, I’m retired”, he replied thornily.
+“Bad luck, I’m retired”, he replied with ire.

 “Then what’s that?”
 She pointed indignantly at the metal object lying on the anvil.